bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 ### MVP 2, Testing

 - Using `codegrade_mvp.test.js` as inspiration, write 5 tests inside `frontend/components/App.test.js`:
-  - From inside the test file, import a component of your choosing, either `AppClass.js` or `AppFunctional.js`.
+  - From inside the test file, import `AppFunctional.js`.
   - Test that the visible texts in headings, buttons, links... render on the screen.
   - Test that typing on the input results in its value changing to the entered text.